Finances and Older Women

 Safety Planning for Older Women is also available.

 Financial crimes against seniors and vulnerable adults are a growing concern.
 AARP Iowa estimates that one in six people over 64 fall victim to financial abuse.
-Iowa Fraud Fighters say that con artists often target older Americans, taking them for almost $3 billion each year.
+Con artists often target older Americans, taking them for almost $3 billion each year.